 remoteLocker™ solution helps speed recession recovery

 The Toledo Lucas County Public Library system operates twenty facilities and four mobile outreach vehicles in and around Toledo, OH.
-The library system serves 265,000 users with a collection size of 2 million and an annual circulation of more than 6 million.
+The library system serves 279,252 patrons with a collection size of 1,803,081 and an annual circulation of more than 5,260,349.

 A Flexible Solution

-The remoteLocker is a flexible modular solution that provides an easy to use self-service experience for library users.
-After reserving items online or over the telephone, users can retrieve items 24 hours a day at the locker of their choice by simply scanning their library card.
+The remoteLocker is a flexible modular solution that provides an easy to use self-service experience for library patrons.
+After reserving items online or over the telephone, patrons can retrieve items 24 hours a day at the locker of their choice by simply scanning their library card.
 The system is available with or without a return, making it easily adaptable to individual library needs.

-remoteLockers require only shelter, electricity, and an Internet connection, so they can be deployed not only in library lobbies, but in community centres and even supermarkets – expanding the reach of libraries far beyond their physical branches.
+remoteLockers require only shelter, electricity, and an Internet connection, so they can be deployed not only in library lobbies, but in community centres, fire stations, and even grocery stores – expanding the reach of libraries far beyond their physical branches.
 The lockers can be configured to fit any space, and their modular design offers opportunities to expand as need increases.
 Unlike expensive vending machine products, remoteLockers are streamlined and easy to use.
 There are no robotics to break, and the simple design ensures dependability year after year.